 - English (all students at Lydiard Park Academy will continue to take English language and English literature to GCSE level)

 - Mathematics (all students at Lydiard Park Academy will continue to take GCSE Mathematics)

 - Science (students at Lydiard Park Academy take a double award science qualification or the three separate sciences.
 In addition, computer science will count as a ‘science’)

 - A modern or ancient foreign language

-Attainment 8 – this measure will become increasingly important as it will provide a single number to demonstrate the attainment of a child across a range of subject areas and will almost certainly be used by colleges, universities and employers when assessing the ability of applicants.
-The Attainment 8 score will be calculated by averaging the new number grade for English and Mathematics (given the importance of these subjects they will be double-counted) plus the number grade from three English Baccalaureate subjects and the number grades of three other qualifying subjects.
+Attainment 8 – this measure has become increasingly important as it provides a single number to demonstrate the attainment of a child across a range of subject areas and will almost certainly be used by colleges, universities and employers when assessing the ability of applicants.
+The Attainment 8 score is calculated by averaging the number grade for English and Mathematics (given the importance of these subjects they will be double-counted) plus the number grade from three English Baccalaureate subjects and the number grades of three other qualifying subjects.

 Year 10 – Introduction to GCSE’s